Sylordis/csv-reorganiser/README.md

 ### Dependencies

-Only Java 17+ is required for runtime.
+Java 19 is required for runtime.

-This tool was made with/for Java 17 and Apache Maven as dependency manager.
+This tool was made with/for Java 19 and Apache Maven as dependency manager.

 It is using the following dependencies (already included as-is in the jar):
 * [SnakeYAML](https://bitbucket.org/asomov/snakeyaml)